swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///    deferred until the resulting index is used to access an element.
   ///    This optimization may be removed in future versions; do not rely on it.
   ///
-  /// - Parameter index: A valid index of the array. `i` must be less
+  /// - Parameter index: A valid index of the array. `index` must be less
   ///     than `endIndex`.
   /// - Complexity: O(1)
   public func formIndex(after index: inout Int)